mckennapsean/dissertation/content/02-background.md

 inspired by the nine-stage framework but with a focus on providing more actionable guidance for visualization designers that is not currently available within the nine-stage framework.

+## Incorporating Flexibility in Visualization Design

+In a visualization design project where we worked with other types of designers (discussed in [@sec:formulation]), we discovered a disparity with how other visualization design models incorporate flexibility into the design process.
+Although some visualization researchers argue that design and research methods can elicit creativity in visualization design [@Lloyd2011; @Goodwin2013a;
+@Moere2011], design research also tends to more explicitly emphasize and highlight the complex nature of the design process [@Baker2010; @Cao2010] as well as the role of design constraints [@Onarheim2010; @Savage1998].
+It is not clear, however, how this design research explicitly addresses or captures well-established visualization design decisions, namely those described by the levels of the nested model [@Munzner2009].
+During this project, we struggled to reconcile the visualization design decisions we wanted to make with these various creative process models used by other types of designers.

+By reflecting on our own design process in [@sec:formulation], we identify a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
+We developed the design activity framework to overcome shortcomings in existing visualization design process models [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010;
+@Sedlmair2012b] and to incorporate ideas from a broad range of models in HCI [@Wolf2006; @Vredenburg2002; @Rudisill1995] and design [@Lowgren1995;
+@Howard2008; @Wolf2006; @Cardella2008; @Jones2008; @Brown2009; @Lidwell2010;
+@Ware2010; @Wodehouse2010a; @DaGandra2012; @Teal2010; @Wu2011; @Atman2009;
+@Snider2013].